Can You Wear Basketball Shoes on Concrete? (7 FAQs Answered)

 Final Thoughts

 I hope I have answered your question about basketball shoes and wearing them on concrete and outside of a basketball court.
-It really comes down to the question of how often you are going to wear them and where.

 If you’re not sure how often you’ll be able to wear your new sneakers, I would recommend just going with another option like a walking shoe or cross-trainer so that you don’t end up in an awkward situation at work or out with friends.